 I find this Vanity Article by Nancy Jo Sales so disheartening.
 How empty and shallow the world has become.
-I was really turned off by the way the men boasted of their sexual conquests in this article .
-However, I am not surprised because it is just the way our world is right now, and I do not see it getting any better.
-When people claim someone is talented based off of their ability to exchange a few text messages and wind up in bed with a total stranger – it is no wonder we elected someone like Trump into office.
+I was completely turned off by the men boasting of their sexual conquests in this article .
+However, it is not surprising in a world that celebrates being savage, living a poly lifestyle and who regularly attack others turned off by the explicitly of lyrics.
+It is tragic when people claim someone is talented based off of their ability to exchange a few text messages and wind up in bed with a total stranger – it is no wonder we elected someone like Trump into office.
 SMH! ~ Author Mara Prose

 It’s a balmy night in Manhattan’s financial district, and at a sports bar called Stout, everyone is Tindering.
 The tables are filled with young women and men who’ve been chasing money and deals on Wall Street all day, and now they’re out looking for hookups.
 Everyone is drinking, peering into their screens and swiping on the faces of strangers they may have sex with later that evening.
 Or not.
 “Ew, this guy has Dad bod,” a young woman says of a potential match, swiping left.
 Her friends smirk, not looking up.

 “Tinder sucks,” they say.
 But they don’t stop swiping.

 At a booth in the back, three handsome twentysomething guys in button-downs are having beers.
 They are Dan, Alex, and Marty, budding investment bankers at the same financial firm, which recruited Alex and Marty straight from an Ivy League campus.
 (Names and some identifying details have been changed for this story.)
 When asked if they’ve been arranging dates on the apps they’ve been swiping at, all say not one date, but two or three: “You can’t be stuck in one lane … There’s always something better.”
 “If you had a reservation somewhere and then a table at Per Se opened up, you’d want to go there,” Alex offers.